dirkschumacher/r-shiny-electron/README.md

 * Download shiny `Rscript add-cran-binary-pkgs.R`
 * `npm start`

+## Contribute

+If you like to contribute, please take a look at the issues.
+It is all work in progress and early stage but ideas and code is always welcome.
+Ideally please make an issue before you send a larger PR.

 ## App

 The app currently starts with a loading screen while trying to start the shiny app as a seperate process.
 If successful, it will switch to the shiny app once it is loaded.
 If not successful after 3 trys and error is shown.